-As the tension between Iran and the United States continue to rise, it seems that the battle is gradually moving into the cyber arena.
+As the tension between the United States and Iran continue to rise, it seems that the battle is gradually moving into the cyber arena.

 Since last year, the Iranian government officials have indicated that there is a possibility that United states hackers might be the culprit behind the rounds of cyber attacks against Iranian computer systems.
 Those worries have been increased.